vanhoefm/fragattacks/research/README.md

 Unfortunately, the above tests can only test if the kernel overwrites fields of injected frames, it cannot test whether the firmware or wireless chip itself overwrites fields.

-### Hwsim mode details

-**Warning**: *this is currently an experimental mode, only use it for research purposes.*

-This mode requires only one network card.
-The disadvantage is that this mode is the least reliable:

-- Frames are handled slower, possibly causing the tested client/AP to timeout during authentication or association.

-- When injeting frames, they may be retransmitted even though an acknowledgement was recieved.
-  This slightly slows the handling of frames.

-- Frames are not properly acknowledged depending on the wireless network card, which causes some tested clients or APs to disconnect during authentication or association.

-Nevertheless, the advantage is that is mode requires only one wirelss network card and can, depending on the network card, be used without patches to the driver and/or firmware.
-Before using this mode, create two virtual network cards:

-	./hwsim.sh

-This will output the two created virtual "hwsim" interfaces, for example wlan1 and wlan2.
-When testing an AP in this mode, you must first search for the channel of the AP, and put the real network card on this channel:

-	./scan.sh wlan0
-	ifconfig wlan0 down
-	iw wlan0 set type monitor
-	ifconfig wlan0 up
-	# Pick the channel that the AP is on (in this example 11)
-	iw wlan0 set channel 11

-Here wlan0 refers to the _real_ network card (not an interface created by `hwsim.sh`).
-You can now start the test tool as follows:

-	./fragattack wlan0 --hwsim wlan1,wlan2 [--ap] $COMMAND

-After the tool executed, you can directly run it again with a new command.
-When testing a client, do do not first have to configure the channel (it is taken from `hostapd.conf`).

-**TODOs:**

-- Due to commit 1672c0e31917 ("mac80211: start auth/assoc timeout on frame status") authentication
-  as a client will instantly timeout.
-We need to have a method to bypass this:

-  1. We can patch the kernel

-  2. Maybe configure wpa_supplicant to send auth frames using a monitor interface?
+#### Interpreting test results

+In case the injection tests are not working, try to first unplug your Wi-Fi dongles and reboot your computer.
+If the tests still fail, try to use a different network card to monitor whether frames are injected properly.
+I observed that sometimes frames are in fact properly injected, but the second network card (`wlan1` in the above examples) did not recieve most injected frames.
+What also helps is running the tests and experiments in an environment (and on a channel) with little background noise.

+The test script will give detailed output on which tests succeeded or failed, and will conclude by outputting either "==> The most important tests have been passed successfully" or a message indicating that either important tests failed or that it couldn't capture certain inject frames.
+When certain injected frames could not be captures, this by either be because of background noise, or because the network card being tested is unable to properly inject certain frames (e.g. the firmware of the Intel AX200 crashes when injecting fragmented frames).

 ### Static IP Configuration

 In case the device you are testing doesn't support DHCP, you can manually specify the IP addresses that the test tool should use.
 For example:

-	./fragattack.py wlan0 ping --inject wlan1 --ip 192.168.100.10 --peerip 192.168.100.1
+	./fragattack.py wlan0 ping --inject wlan1 [--ap] --ip 192.168.100.10 --peerip 192.168.100.1

-Here the test tool will use address 192.168.100.10, and it will inject a ping request to the peer IP address 192.168.100.1.
+Here the test tool will use IP address 192.168.100.10, and it will inject a ping request to the peer IP address 192.168.100.1.

+**Using static IP address also enables the test tool to inject frames _before_ the device being tested has requested** **an IP address, which is required in certain tests.**

 ### Alternative network cards

 In case you cannot get access to one of the recommended wireless network cards, a second option is to get a network card that uses the same drivers on Linux.
 In particular, you can try:

-- Network cards that use [ath9k_htc](https://wikidevi.wi-cat.ru/Ath9k_htc)
+1. Network cards that use [ath9k_htc](https://wikidevi.wi-cat.ru/Ath9k_htc)

+2. Network cards that use [carl9170](https://wikidevi.wi-cat.ru/carl9170)

-- Network cards that use [iwlmvm](https://wireless.wiki.kernel.org/en/users/drivers/iwlwifi)
+3. Network cards that use [iwlmvm](https://wireless.wiki.kernel.org/en/users/drivers/iwlwifi).

 I recommend cards based on `ath9khtc`.
 Not all cards that use `iwlmvm` will be compatible.
 When using an alternative network card, I strongly recommend to first run the [injection tests](#Network-card-injection-test)